Dybondzy/COVID_Data_Analysis/README.md

 Jodi and Jack, provided us with an exceptional dashboard of the COVID 19 effects, all over the USA I, Dinah, provided the excellent statis database, that was the bases of our project.
 I also got us motivated to do better and kept our group focused on the goal of our project.
 I was amazed at how much I could do, when I applied all that we had learned in the bootcamp.

+When we were almost done with the project, in the last week, after a presentation of our project had opened up questions by instructor Nick, 2 of our group members decided to chane the database and the whole course of our work.
+I asked if the whole group agreed on this change and if it covered our requirements.
+Upon some deliberation, we decided to not replace all the work we had done, but to add on and enhance the work we had already done.
+All our work ended well.

+I appreciate my TA Zeb for his patience in teaching and guiding me, the Trilogy Bootcamp program, and the friends I made during the course.

 Thank You!